Tiaaam/GuessMaster/docs/UCRS_Results.md

 This Use-Case-Realization specifies the result-screen as the final part of a game.
 It shows the order of the players according to the points scored during the game.

 ### 1.2 Scope
 After the game ends the user gets redirected to a new page.
-There the GuessMaster, the player who scored the most points, is presented ceremonially and the other players are displayed in a list depending on their points.
-After leaving the page the player will end up back to the Gamemode Selection.
+The GuessMaster, the player who scored the most points, is presented ceremonially there and the other players are displayed in a list depending on their points.
+After leaving the page the player will end up back on the Gamemode Selection.

 ### 1.3 Definitions, Acronyms and Abbreviations
 ·WIP·